fanglingsu/vimb/man.md

 All settings listed below can be set with the `:set` command.

-### Webkit-Settings
-{:#Webkit-Settings}

-accelerated-compositing (bool)
-: Enable or disable support for accelerated compositing on pages.
-Accelerated compositing uses the GPU to render animations on pages smoothly and also allows proper rendering of 3D CSS transforms.

-auto-load-images (bool)
-: Load images automatically.

-auto-resize-window (bool)
-: Indicates if vimb will honor size and position changes of the window by various DOM methods.

-auto-shrink-images (bool)
+accelerated-2d-canvas (bool)
-: Automatically shrink standalone images to fit.
+: Enable or disable accelerated 2D canvas.
+When accelerated 2D canvas is enabled, WebKit may render some 2D canvas content using hardware accelerated drawing operations.

 caret (bool)
 : Whether to enable accessibility enhanced keyboard navigation.

+cookie-accept (string)
+: Cookie accept policy {'always', 'never', 'origin' (accept all non-third-party cookies)}.

 closed-max-items (int)
-: Maximum number of stored last closed browser windows.
-If closed-max-items is set to 0, closed browser windows will not be stored.
+: Maximum number of stored last closed URLs.
+If closed-max-items is set to 0, closed URLs will not be stored.

+completion-css (string)
+: CSS style applied to the inputbox completion list items.

+completion-hover-css (string)
+: CSS style applied to the inputbox completion list item that is currently hovered by the mouse.

+completion-selected-css (string)
+: CSS style applied to the inputbox completion list item that is currently selected.

-cursivfont (string)
+cursiv-font (string)
 : The font family used as the default for content using cursive font.

-defaultencoding (string)
+default-charset (string)
 : The default text charset used when interpreting content with an unspecified charset.

-defaultfont (string)
+default-font (string)
 : The font family to use as the default for content that does not specify a font.

+default-zoom (int)
+: Default Full-Content zoom level in percent.
+Default is 100.

 dns-prefetching (bool)
-: Indicates if vimb prefetches domain names.
+: Indicates if Vimb prefetches domain names.

-dom-paste (bool)
-: Whether to enable DOM paste.
-If set to TRUE, document.execCommand("Paste") will correctly execute and paste content of the clipboard.

-file-access-from-file-uris (bool)
-: Boolean property to control file access for file:// URIs.
-If this option is enabled every file:// will have its own security unique domain.
+download-path (string)
+: Path to the default download directory.
+If no download directory is set, download will be written into current directory.
+The following pattern will be expanded if the download is started `~/`, `~user`, `$VAR` and `${VAR}`.

+editor-command (string)
+: Command with placeholder '%s' called if form field is opened with $EDITOR to spawn the editor-like `x-terminal-emulator -e vim %s`.
+To use Gvim as the editor, it's necessary to call it with `-f' to run it in the foreground.

-fontsize (int)
+font-size (int)
 : The default font size used to display text.

 frame-flattening (bool)